Managing Anticipatory Anxiety - How to Let Go of Fear About Things That Haven't Happened

 2. Approach Through the Body

-Anxiety manifests physically, and relaxing the body can calm the mind in return.
+Anxiety manifests physically, and relaxing the body can calm your mind in return.
 The 4-7-8 breathing technique (inhale 4 seconds, hold 7, exhale 8) activates the parasympathetic nervous system and can reduce anxiety within minutes.
+Progressive muscle relaxation (tensing and then releasing each muscle group) is also effective for pre-sleep anxiety.
 (Books on anxiety management can also be helpful)

 3. Return to the Present Moment